Skip to the final section for a quick, spoiler-free rating.

 Perhaps Mr. Queen‘s most notable contrast to Go Princess Go is its handling of Jang Bonghwan’s identity crisis.

 In Go Princess Go, the main character’s identity crisis is purely a gender-based one.
-The Original Good no longer existed when Zhang Peng transmigrates into her body.
+The Original Good no longer exists once Zhang Peng transmigrates into her body.

 Lastly, having her back wraps up the story nicely in some ways, given that it all started because of her figurative wishes.
-In the beginning, she killed herself over love, happiness, and freedom, all of which she could not have.
-In the end, through Bonghwan’s guardianship of her body—and he is like the guardian angel she never asked for—she got everything she wanted.
+In the beginning, she kills herself over love, happiness, and freedom, all of which she could not have.
+In the end, through Bonghwan’s guardianship of her body—and he is like the guardian angel she never asked for—she gets everything she wants.

 Where this deviation from Go Princess Go fails on a story-level boils down to a simple question: Who did King Cheoljong fall in love with, Jang Bonghwan or Kim Soyong?